 - upregulating the production of antioxidant enzymes.

 The best way to recover from spinal cord injury is to go to physical therapy and perform rehabilitative exercises.

 You’ll want to practice moving what you can, especially parts of your body where you have a lot of weakness.

-It’s more of a guided meditation that takes you into the subconscious mind and helps shift the beliefs holding you down.
+Hypnotherapy isn’t the pendulum swinging trance that comes to mind when you think of hypnosis.
+Rather, it’s a guided meditation that takes you into the subconscious mind and helps shift the beliefs holding you down.